almorcrette/CV/README.md

 ## Skills

 #### Driving for impact
 _I am purposeful in what I do.
-I zoom in from the big picture to the nitty gritty and back again, to see the wood for the trees and focus on what matters._
+I zoom in from the big picture to the nitty gritty and back out again, to see the wood for the trees and focus on what matters._

 -
 - Most of my work experience has involved partnering with and promoting the development of the private sector to contribute to inclusive, sustained and sustainable economic growth and prosperity.